California Lemon Law News + Info

 3. How Does A Lemon Title Affect The Vehicle’s Warranty?

 To learn more about your lemon law protections, read our California Lemon Law Guide.
-If you think you may have a lemon law case, or you have questions about how the California Lemon Law can protect you, call our toll free number at 877-217-7676 or fill out the consultation form below.
+If you think you may have a lemon law case, or you have questions about how the California Lemon Law can protect you, call our toll-free number at 877-217-7676 or fill out the consultation form below.
+A lemon law attorney will be happy to discuss your case and provide guidance on the best course of action.

 However, we cannot help those who reside outside of California or purchased their vehicle outside of California unless they are active duty members of the Armed Forces, nor will we be able to refer those to a lemon law firm in their states.